sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

-The following text is displayed on the Matlab command line:
+The following text is displayed on the MATLAB command line:

 ```matlab
     Component 1 percent variance accounted for: 3.07